Beth Stelling: Personal life

 Beth Stelling has a deep-rooted connection to sports, particularly field hockey, which she played during her youth.
-Her athletic background helped shape her discipline and work ethic, and she often reflects on how her experiences in team sports have influenced her career in comedy.
 In 2023, she returned to the sport, making the U.S. Women's Masters Field Hockey Team.
 She competed in the Pan American Masters Continental Cup in Buenos Aires, where the team secured a silver medal.
-Later that year, she participated in the Masters World Cup in Cape Town, South Africa, continuing to represent her team at a high level.
+Later in 2023, she participated in the Masters World Cup in Cape Town, South Africa continuing to represent her team at a high level.

-Stelling has also been open about her struggles and triumphs in balancing her career with her personal life.
-She has been candid about her experiences, providing insight into the challenges and rewards of maintaining a career in comedy while pursuing personal passions.

 Abuse

 In 2015, Stelling revealed that she had suffered sexual and physical abuse from a former boyfriend.
 She said that after the two broke up, he had asked her never to speak about the abuse in order for him to maintain his reputation.
-Stelling posted images of her bruised limbs on Instagram, stating that they were photographs taken when the abuse took place.
+Stelling posted images of her bruised limbs on Instagram, saying that they were photographs taken when the abuse happened.